 APA Information Hotline

-APA BOARD OF DIRECTORS RESUMES FALL MEETING: The APA Board of Directors resumed its fall meeting at 1 p.m. at union headquarters in Fort Worth.
+APA BOARD OF DIRECTORS FALL MEETING: The APA Board of Directors convened at 9 a.m.
+Central at union headquarters for its regularly scheduled fall meeting.

-During today's session, the board voted to approve the following:
+While in open session, the board also approved the following:

-The board recessed at 5 p.m. and will reconvene tomorrow at 9 a.m.
-This week's meeting is scheduled to continue through Thursday afternoon.
-As a reminder, all open portions will be live streamed for member viewing.
+The board recessed at 5:15 and will reconvene at 9 a.m. tomorrow.
+This week’s meeting is scheduled to continue through Friday.
+You will find the meeting agenda here.

-That's it for now.
-Thanks for checking this hotline.
+That’s it for now.
+Thank you for checking this hotline.